cicatrizdev/cicatrizdev/README.md

   🍺 &nbsp; In my free time, I like to go out with my wife and our dogs 👩‍❤️‍👨🐶, watch football 🏈, have a nice beer 🍻, get on the road 🚗 and I also like to cook 🥣.
 </p>
 <p align="left">
-  🧭 &nbsp; I have a dream to become a Tech Lead, someday, without losing the <strong>hands-on</strong> job.
+  🧭 &nbsp; I have a dream to become a Tech Lead, someday.
 To make this real, I'll keep deepen my studies into mobile and web architecture.
 </p>